sjrd/scala-js-jquery/README.md

 Add the following to your sbt build definition:

-    libraryDependencies += "be.doeraene" %%% "scalajs-jquery" % "0.9.0"
+    libraryDependencies += "be.doeraene" %%% "scalajs-jquery" % "0.9.1"

 then enjoy the types available in `org.scalajs.jquery`.

-scalajs-jquery 0.9.0 is built and published for Scala.js 0.6.6 and later, with both Scala 2.10 and 2.11.
+scalajs-jquery 0.9.1 is built and published for Scala.js 0.6.13 and later, with Scala 2.10, 2.11 and 2.12.

-Include javascript
+Include JavaScript
 ------------------

 scala-js-jquery provides the types, not the `jquery.js` file itself.